daminipchrysanthemum-tech/claude-ai-learning/README.md

 - A well-designed MCP server makes Claude dramatically more capable in specialized workflows
 - The MCP Inspector is invaluable for iterative development and debugging
 - Claude can reason through multi-step problems and follow-up questions with nuance

 ---

+## 🔮 Future Extensions

+Computer Use integration — extend the MCP client to use Claude's computer use capability, allowing it to interact with desktop applications and browsers autonomously

+---